 It is important to begin with the general examination of the abdomen with the patient in a completely supine position.
 The presence of any of the following signs may indicate specific disorders.
 Distension of the abdomen could be present due to small bowel obstruction, masses, tumors, cancer, hepatomegaly, splenomegaly, constipation, abdominal aortic aneurysm, and pregnancy.
 The presence of any abnormal masses may indicate umbilical hernia, ventral wall hernia, femoral hernia, or inguinal hernia, depending on the location.
 The patient may be asked to cough, which results in raised intraabdominal pressure, causing the hernia to become more prominent.

 A patch of ecchymosis may be visible on any part of the abdomen on inspection and usually indicates internal hemorrhage.
-The ‘Grey Turner sign’, the ecchymosis of the flank and groin seen in hemorrhagic pancreatitis and the ‘Cullen's sign’, that is a periumbilical ecchymosis from retroperitoneal hemorrhage or intra-abdominal hemorrhage.
-The presence of scars may be due to surgical or traumatic injuries (gunshot wounds or stab wounds) and pink-purple striae may indicate Cushing's syndrome.
+The ‘Grey Turner sign,’ the ecchymosis of the flank and groin seen in hemorrhagic pancreatitis, and the ‘Cullen's sign,’ is a periumbilical ecchymosis from retroperitoneal hemorrhage or intra-abdominal hemorrhage.
+The presence of scars may be due to surgical or traumatic injuries (gunshot wounds or stab wounds), and pink-purple striae may indicate Cushing's syndrome.
 Vein dilation may be present that indicates portal hypertension or vena cava obstruction.
 ‘Caput Medusa’ that are distended veins flowing away from the umbilicus, have a 90% specificity in detecting hepatic cirrhosis.
-Sinuses and fistulae, if present, usually occur as a result of a deep infection or an infection of a surgical tract.
+Sinuses and fistulae, if present, usually occur as a result of deep infection or an infection of a surgical tract.
 If a stoma is identified, various features should be noted to identify the type of stoma.
-These include the site and appearance of the stoma and the contents of the stoma bag.
+These include the size and appearance of the stoma and the contents of the stoma bag.

 Ensure the following before beginning the palpation:

 - The patient is in a supine position, with the head relaxed and the arms on the side of the body.
-This is necessary to completely relax the abdominal wall muscles.
+This is necessary to relax the abdominal wall muscles completely.

 - The patient has mentioned if he is experiencing any pain in the abdominal area and has located the point of maximal pain.

-In the right lower quadrant, tenderness over McBurney's point implies possible appendicitis, inflammation of the ileocolic area that may be due to Crohn's disease or an infection with bacteria that have a predilection for the ileocecal area such as Bacillus cereus and Yersinia enterocolitica.
+In the right lower quadrant, tenderness over McBurney's point implies possible appendicitis, inflammation of the ileocolic area that may be due to Crohn disease, or an infection with bacteria that have a predilection for the ileocecal area such as Bacillus cereus and Yersinia enterocolitica.